cea-hpc/modules/doc/source/module.rst

  .. mconfig:: rcfile

   Global run-command file location.

-Defines :envvar:`MODULERCFILE`.
+  This configuration option is unset by default.
+The :envvar:`MODULERCFILE` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

  .. mconfig:: redirect_output

   Control whether or not the output of module command should be redirected from stderr to stdout.

-Defines :envvar:`MODULES_REDIRECT_OUTPUT`.
+  Default value is ``1``.
+The :envvar:`MODULES_REDIRECT_OUTPUT` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+The :option:`--redirect` and :option:`--no-redirect` command line switches change the value of this configuration option.

   .. only:: html